Clearing the air

 The Waikato region generally enjoys good air quality, but in some areas air pollution can build up.
 This happens mostly in our inland city and towns.

 Visibility monitoring in the Hamilton Basin shows that visibility varies a lot from day to day.
 On some days Mount Ruapehu (170 km away from Hamilton) is visible from some of the higher buildings in Hamilton.
 On other days, Mount Pirongia (30 km away) is not.

+The Waikato region is pretty big, so different areas have different populations, weather patterns, landscapes and activities that affect air quality.
 Most air pollution comes from localised point sources such as from large industries and non-point sources such as domestic heating and vehicles.

-We work with communities and businesses, helping them learn more about what they can do to help improve air quality.
+- We work with communities and businesses, helping them learn more about what they can do to help improve air quality.
 We also support industry-based guidelines and codes of practice that help reduce air pollution.

 - We have tested vehicle emissions, promoting vehicle maintenance.

 - We encourage land use planning that minimises reliance on motor vehicles.

 - We encourage development of efficient and effective public transport.